microsoft/mu_feature_mm_supv/SeaPkg/Docs/PlatformIntegration/PlatformIntegrationSteps.md

 # SMM Enhanced Attestation (SEA) Platform Integration

 The SEA source code is intended to be used as-is by platforms.
-In order to integrate the SEA core and MM supervisor into a platform firmware it is important to consider higher-level integration challenges specific to the platform in addition to the required code changes to integrate all of the pieces.
+In order to integrate the SEA core and MM Supervisor into a platform firmware it is important to consider higher-level integration challenges specific to the platform in addition to the required code changes to integrate all of the pieces.

 ## High-Level Considerations

-1. [MM Supervisor Changes](#mm-supervisor-changes) - The supervisor is responsible for loading SEA core into MSEG region and protecting MM assets before SEA is loaded.
+1. [MM Supervisor Changes](#mm-supervisor-changes) - Source code in the MM Supervisor repo is responsible for loading SEA core into the MSEG region.
+The MM Supervisor is responsible for protecting MM assets before SEA is loaded.

-1. [Executed Supervisor Validation](#executed-supervisor-validation) - The SEA core is responsible for inspecting the MM supervisor environment and validating the MM supervisor code and data.
-This is a critical step in the D-RTM process.
+1. [Executed Supervisor Validation](#executed-supervisor-validation) - The SEA core is responsible for inspecting the MM Supervisor environment and validating the MM Supervisor code and data.

 1. [Platform Data Requirements](#platform-data-requirements) - The MM Supervisor requires that a new set of industry standard defined data structures in addition to supervisor-specific data structures be produced by the platform.